britton-clapp/ha-words/info.md

 ![Project Maintenance][maintenance-shield]
 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]

-_Example Component providing fresh jokes every minute._
+_Example Component providing fresh words every minute._

 **This component will set up the following platforms.**

 Platform | Description
 -- | --
-`sensor` | Random joke.
+`sensor` | Random word.

 <!-- ![example][exampleimg] -->

 {% if not installed %}
 ## Installation

-1. In HACS/Integrations, search for 'Jokes' and click install.
+1. In HACS/Integrations, search for 'Words' and click install.
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Jokes".
+1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Words".

 {% endif %}